diversable/maurice/README.md

 However, the `gsn` (Gaston) CLI does have some useful functionality already - so feel free to give it a try and give feedback on the commands / workflow!

-Currently, the CLI commands looks something like this:
+Currently, the CLI looks something like this:
 - gsn
   - new
     - env [?env_name] 			(description: create a new environment in the current directory (default) or with the specified env name)